How To Prevent My Children Travelling Overseas?

 However, some people may be worried about their ex-partner taking their children overseas and not returning with them.

-Parents can prevent their children from travelling overseas.
+Under s65Y of the family law act, parents can withhold consent and prevent their children from travelling overseas.

-The most effective way to prevent your children from travelling overseas is to have their name added to the Family Law Watchlist.
+If you are thinking, ‘how do I prevent my children travelling overseas?” then you should look at adding their name to the Family Law Watchlist.
 If your children already have a passport, this is the only way to stop them from travelling overseas.

 The Family Law Watchlist is managed by the Australian Federal Police, however, a child is rarely added to the list without a valid court order.